“That which contracts has surely expanded.

 That which grows weak has surely been strong.

-Tao te Ching, Translation & Commentary by Charles Johnson
+That which fades has surely been bright…”Tao te Ching, Translation & Commentary by Charles Johnson

-Starting with the quote from the Tao te Ching, something has expanded and become bright.
-This brings to mind a previous state, which is part of a whole, that this ‘thing’ expanded from.
+Reading the quote, one can easily determine that something has expanded and become bright.
+This is reference a previous state, which is part of a some whole, that this ‘thing’ expanded from.
 In the Tao te Ching this could be the Tao, or the One.

 “Nothing lives long, only the Earth and the mountains”